Garden waste collection FAQs

 As you purchased the bin you will own it.
 You are responsible for retrieving the bin after collection and its storage thereafter, as we will not replace lost, stolen or damaged bins unless damaged by the contractor.

-If you are staying within Stroud District please contact us to advise us of the change of address and a new license sticker will be sent to your new address; the collection crew will be notified of the change.
+If you are staying within Stroud District please contact us to advise us of the change of address.
+The collection crew will be notified of the change.

 We will not empty the bin if it is moved to another property unless you advise us that you have moved to a different address within the District.